Inscryption: Gameplay

 During the game's first act, in which Leshy has taken over the Inscryption code, the player sees the game from the first person perspective, facing against Leshy in his cabin, though this information is not told to the player.
 During this act, the game plays as a roguelike deck-building game, where the player is given a simple starting deck, based only on Leshy's and Grimora's card types.
-The game proceeds through four randomly generated maps of various encounters presented by Leshy, which include card battles with Leshy and opportunities to add or remove cards from their deck, or gain items that can be used during card battles to tip the odds in their favor.
-Each of the first three maps ends with a mini-boss encounter, while the final map is a battle with Leshy.
+The game proceeds through four randomly generated maps through which the player charts a path, akin to the maps in Slay the Spire.
+The player's options include card battles with Leshy, opportunities to add or remove cards from their deck, or to gain consumable items that can be used during card battles to tip the odds in their favor.
+Each of the first three maps ends with a boss encounter, while the final map leads up to a battle with Leshy.
 If the player loses twice on a map, or once during a boss battle, they are taken by Leshy and made into a death card with his camera, which can appear on later runs.
 Between encounters, the player can also get up from the table and look around the cabin, solving puzzles similar to an escape room, discovering clues to locate the card forms of P03, Grimora, and Magnificus.
 Upon defeating Leshy, the game enters the second act.

 During the second act, representing the original version of Inscryption, the game is presented as a pixel art-stylized top-down role-playing game, similar to Pokémon.
 The player is instructed to pick one of the four Scrybes to replace, and then must explore the game's overworld to collect card packs to expand their card collection, used to challenge each of the other four Scrybes and their various underlings in card battle.
 In this act, cards from all four Scrybes are available to collect, and decks can consist of cards from each of the four Scrybes.
 During this phase, the player can lose a card game without any penalty, simply not progressing the story.
-Once the player has defeated all four Scrybes within this act, the game moves into the third act.
+Once the player has defeated all four Scrybes within this act, the game moves into the third act after an unwinnable fight against P-03.